 Probably the overarching umbrella term that covers any and all websites, apps, or learning platforms on or through which a student can learn.

 Similar to online learning, but perhaps a bit more formal, and incorporating internal software platforms/portals.
 With virtual learning, you are taking an in-person element and making it available online.

 A key differentiator here may be the fact that virtual learning is taking an in-person element and putting it online.
 Or, taking something that was originally built to be an in-person experience and putting it online.

 Meaning, sites like ABCMouse.com were built with the goal of being a pure online destination.
 Yes there is learning, yes the environment models a classroom, but getting kids to learn online has been the primary purpose.

 On the other hand, look at our Virtual Tech Camps.
 They are taking elements of the in-person summer camp experience, and putting them online for kids to enjoy and benefit from.
 This means the instruction and student interaction that would normally take place physically at camp is now “picked up and moved to” an online learning platform.
 Same goes for a virtual after-school program, and even virtual tutoring.

 Probably your typical online learning platform that offers self-paced activities and games for kids to click through.

-Using the example above, ABCMouse.com wouldn’t be considered “virtual learning” but would definitely fall more in the bucket of “eLearning” and could be considered a provider of online learning tools for kids.
+Using the example above, ABCMouse.com wouldn’t be considered “virtual learning” but would definitely fall more in the bucket of “eLearning” and could be considered a provider of EdTech tools for kids.
 I’d also consider code.org to be an eLearning portal.